 Cinderella’s Royal Table Breakfast at the Disney Castle

 Second, breakfast is the least expensive meal here.
 At $42 for adults and $27 for children 9 and under, it’s still very expensive but still much cheaper than dinner.
-If you’re looking for the highly coveted experience of a Disney World Castle Dinner we haven’t done that yet, due to the $75 dollar a plate price tag.
+If you’re looking for the highly coveted experience of a Disney World Castle Dinner we haven’t done that yet, due to the $67/ $39 dollar a plate price tag.
 But if it makes our bucket list, we’ll be sure to share.
 Nonetheless, we were super excited to try out this magical place!
 We’ve been inside the castle before for the Bippity Boppity Boutique, but we’ve never seen the inside of the dining area.
 Or the second floor!!
 Surely, the inside of the castle would be the perfect place to call home.

 How Does Dining in Cinderella’s Royal Table Work?

 Believe it or not, you may completely miss the entrance to the castle restaurant if you aren’t looking for it!
 It’s directly in the back of the castle to the right-hand side.
 The experience starts at check-in, like all of the table service restaurants at Walt Disney World.
 Once you receive your “invitation”, you are called back to wait in line for Cinderella herself!

 While you wait, notice all of the details as you are waiting.
 The castle is beautifully decorated and really quite regal.
 We loved glancing up and seeing details like this adorable Jaq and Gus just watching from the rafters.

 What’s so Great about Dining at Cinderella’s Castle?